 WDRs section VII.E.3

-3. When determining compliance with an AMEL, MDEL, AWEL and more than one sample result is available in a month or week, respectively, the discharger shall compute the arithmetic mean unless the data set contains one or more reported determinations of DNQ or ND.
+3. When determining compliance with an AMEL, MDEL, or AWEL and more than one sample result is available in a month, day, or week, respectively, the discharger shall compute the arithmetic mean unless the data set contains one or more reported determinations of DNQ or ND.
 In those cases, the discharger shall compute the median in place of the arithmetic mean in accordance with the following procedure:

 MRP section X.B.5

 5. Multiple Sample Data.
-When determining compliance with an AMEL or AWEL and more than one sample result is available, the Discharger shall compute the arithmetic mean unless the data set contains one or more reported determinations of “Detected, but Not Quantified” (DNQ) or “Not Detected” (ND).
+When determining compliance with an AMEL, MDEL, or AWEL and more than one sample result is available in a month, day, or week, respectively, the Discharger shall compute the arithmetic mean unless the data set contains one or more reported determinations of “Detected, but Not Quantified” (DNQ) or “Not Detected” (ND).
 In those cases, the Discharger shall compute the median in place of the arithmetic mean in accordance with the following procedure:

 2. Revised the language in MRP section VIII.B.2.f as follows to clarify how the reduction in groundwater monitoring initiates after two years of quarterly monitoring: